ispras/scrapy-puppeteer-service/README.md

 ### **/action**

-Body of this request should be a js code that declares function action with at least page parameter.
+Body of this POST request should be a js code that declares function action with at least page parameter.
 The content type of request should be:
 ```http request
  Content-Type: application/javascript